qingstor/crossfire-rs/README.md

 Implemented with lockless in mind, low level is based on crossbeam-channel.

-## Stablity and versions
+## Stability and versions

 Crossfire v1.0 has been released and used in production since 2022.12.
 Heavily tested on X86_64 and ARM.

-v2.0 has refactored the codebase and API at 2025.6.
-By removing generic types of ChanelShare object in sender and receiver, it's easier to remember and code.
+V2.0 has refactored the codebase and API at 2025.6.
+By removing generic types of ChannelShared object in sender and receiver, it's easier to remember and code.

-v2.0.x branch will remain in maintenance mode.
+V2.0.x branch will remain in maintenance mode.
 Further optimization might be in v2.x_beta version until long run tests prove to be stable.

 ## Performance